 A learning objective is what a lesson strives to achieve.
 A learning outcome is what it actually achieves, i.e., what learners actually take away.
 The role of summative assessment is therefore to compare outcomes with objectives.

 More specifically, a good learning objective has a measurable or verifiable verb that states what the learner will do, and specifies the criteria for acceptable performance.
 Writing these kinds of learning objectives may initially seem restrictive or limiting, but will make both you, your fellow instructors, and your learners happier in the long run.
 You will end up with clear guidelines for both your teaching and assessment, and your learners will appreciate the clear expectations.

-One tool that can help when writing learning objectives is Bloom’s taxonomy, which was first published in 1956.
-It attempts to define levels of understanding in a way that is hierarchical, measurable, stable, and cross-cultural.
-The list below defines the levels in Bloom’s Taxonomy and shows some of the verbs typically used in learning objectives written for each level.
+Bloom’s taxonomy can be used to organize learning objectives.
+First published in 1956, it attempts to define levels of understanding in a way that is hierarchical, measurable, stable, and cross-cultural.
+The list below defines its levels and shows some of the verbs typically used in learning objectives written for each level.